Mowah-Chibuike/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 	- 8-uppercase.py: contains function that prints a string in uppercase followed by a new line.
 	- 9-print_last_digit.py: contains function that prints the last digit of a number.
 	- 10-add.py: adds two integers and returns the result.
+	- 11-pow.py: contains function that computes a to the power of b and return the value.